HakashiKatake/spot-the-difference/README.md

     "image2": "/img2.jpg"
   },
   "differences": [
-    { "x": 100, "y": 200, "width": 50, "height": 50 },
+    { "x": 145, "y": 95, "width": 120, "height": 75 },
-    { "x": 300, "y": 150, "width": 40, "height": 40 },
+    { "x": 280, "y": 225, "width": 60, "height": 60 },
-    { "x": 500, "y": 300, "width": 30, "height": 30 }
+    { "x": 140, "y": 455, "width": 100, "height": 100 }
   ]
 }
 ```

-### Configuration Parameters
+### How the JSON Configuration Works

+1. **Game Loading Process**:
+   - When the game starts, it automatically fetches the `game-config.json` file
+   - The React components use this data to render the game interface
+   - No code changes are needed when swapping images or changing difference locations

+2. **Configuration Parameters**:
    - `gameTitle`: The title displayed at the top of the game
-- `images`: Paths to the two images (relative to the public directory)
+   - `images`: Object containing paths to both images (relative to the public directory)
+     - `image1`: Path to the first image (displayed on the left)
+     - `image2`: Path to the second image (displayed on the right)
-- `differences`: Array of difference coordinates and dimensions
+   - `differences`: Array of objects, each defining a clickable difference area:
-  - `x`: X-coordinate of the difference (from the left)
+     - `x`: X-coordinate of the difference (measured in pixels from the left edge)
-  - `y`: Y-coordinate of the difference (from the top)
+     - `y`: Y-coordinate of the difference (measured in pixels from the top edge)
-  - `width`: Width of the difference area
+     - `width`: Width of the clickable area in pixels
-  - `height`: Height of the difference area
+     - `height`: Height of the clickable area in pixels

+3. **How Differences Work**:
+   - Each object in the `differences` array defines a rectangular area on both images
+   - When a player clicks within these coordinates, the game checks if it matches any defined difference
+   - If a match is found, the area is highlighted with a circle and counted toward completion
+   - The game tracks which differences have been found using their array indices

 ## How to Play